-Arthritis Australia in partnership with Bupa Health Foundation has developed a new interactive website - MyJointPain.org.au - to help people with osteoarthritis better manage their symptoms.
-It provides information and advice from experts as well as links to healthcare providers in your local area who can assist with care.
+Arthritis Australia in partnership with Bupa Health Foundation has developed an interactive website - MyJointPain.org.au - to help people with osteoarthritis better manage their symptoms.
+It provides information and advice from experts as well as links to healthcare providers in your local area who can assist with care. www.MyJointPain.org.au